 In attempting to determine how many patients had been treated with gene therapy for eye disorders, I quickly found that no one was keeping track – at least no one that I could find.

 So, I decided to try and get this data.
 I have now found reliable data for more than two-thirds of the 16 clinical trials underway and present this information in my new table.
-My latest table (by email request) contains all of the newest data.
+My latest table (available via Update 16) contains all of the newest data.

 As Andrew Pollack writes in today’s NYTimes, “After more than two decades of dashed expectations, the field of gene therapy appears close to reaching a milestone: a regulatory approval.
 The European Medicines Agency has recommended approval of a gene therapy to treat a rare genetic disease.”